 There are certainly areas that are not geologically unique, environmentally sensitive, or insanely scenic that can be set aside for unrestricted ATV and ATC use.
 I don't want to keep these non-extremists from tearing up dirt and having fun, I'd just prefer they don't wreck the best places left in America when they do it.
 Huge areas in this country have been decimated by strip mining, for instance.
 Can’t the off-road crowd “use” those?
 Their ATVs can't do anything worse than the bulldozers have already done.
 In places like these they can spin out, do wheelies, and tear up ground until the tread is worn from their knobby tires, without further destroying anything in the process.
 It’s something to think about, at least.

 January 7, 2018 Update: After I wrote the essay above in 2005 I did not visit Factory Butte for a few years, though I drove past it on the highway a number of times.
-Aside from the destruction being depressing, it made it very difficult to capture a nice photograph.
+Aside from the destruction being depressing, it made photography pointless.
 I knew the BLM restricted OHV use to an area immediately adjacent to Factory Butte called "Swing Arm City" in 2006.
 That area has since become utterly and completely devastated.
 Its entire surface is completely pulverized, incredibly dusty, and the whole thing is essentially one enormous tire track.
 In 2016 I decided to again make a tour around Factory Butte, to areas other than "Swing Arm City".
-I did not expect much, but I was surprised to see how much improvement had occurred in a decade or so without OHVs.
+I did not expect much, but I was surprised to see how much improvement had occurred in a decade without OHVs.
 Some old eroded tracks are still visible and there are some fresh illegal tracks left by destructive nitwits, but overall things were much better.
 This was reason for optimism until I saw a sign telling that the area may again be opened to cross country OHV travel.
-Basically, if OHV riders stay off the area for the time being, the BLM will open fence off some plants and allow them to destroy everything else.
+Basically, if OHV riders stay off the area for the time being, the BLM will fence off some plants and allow them to destroy everything else.
 How's that for moronic BLM "logic"?
-Instead of managing and protecting this place in a reasonable way so it could be enjoyed by most normal people, they will protect one plant because a court ordered them to and then let the rest be destroyed with BLM's blessing.
+Instead of managing and protecting this place in a reasonable way so it could be enjoyed by most people, they will protect two plant species because a court ordered them to and let the rest be destroyed with BLM's blessing.
 As I described above, it will become an "OHV only" area because the OHV folks will wreck it for everyone else, as is always the case.
 You can see the sign for yourself here.